Römermuseum – Wien Museum

 In sign language: Multimedia guide also in ÖGS

-In Braille and to touch: No
+In Braille and tactile: No

 Target group-specific tours: Guided tours for blind and visually impaired people on request